 Queen’s University Belfast

-• Have or about to obtain a PhD in radiation biology, cancer biology, pharmaceutical Sciences or biomedical sciences.
+• Have or about to obtain a PhD in cell biology, innate immunity, virology, or equivalent subject

 The University is committed to equality of opportunity and to selection on merit.
 It therefore welcomes applications from all sections of society and particularly welcomes applications from people with a disability.